 Calculate your federal income tax liability using 2025 tax brackets, standard or itemized deductions, and see your effective and marginal tax rates.

 The US progressive tax system means different portions of your income are taxed at different rates.
 Many people overestimate their tax bill because they assume their entire income is taxed at their marginal rate.
-This calculator applies the actual 2026 IRS brackets and deductions to give you an accurate estimate of your federal tax liability.
+This calculator applies the actual 2026 IRS brackets and deductions.

 This federal income tax calculator estimates your tax liability using the 2025 tax bracket system, which applies different rates to income in different ranges (portions of income).
 The methodology uses progressive taxation where income is taxed in segments, with each segment taxed at a progressively higher rate.
 You enter your gross income, filing status, and either the standard deduction or your itemized deduction total.
 The calculator then applies the appropriate tax brackets to your taxable income (gross minus deductions) and sums the tax from each bracket.
 The output includes total tax, effective tax rate (total tax divided by gross income), and marginal tax rate (the rate applied to your last dollar of income).
 Real-world use cases include annual tax planning, comparing filing statuses, evaluating the impact of raises or deductions, and checking whether you are on track with withholding.
 Key limitations include not accounting for tax credits (Child Tax Credit, Earned Income Credit, education credits), alternative minimum tax, net investment income tax, or various phase-outs that affect high-income taxpayers.
 State taxes and FICA are not included in this calculation.